GeorgieChallis/RoboND_WhereAmI/README.md

 This project is intended to be built within a [catkin workspace](http://wiki.ros.org/catkin/workspaces#Catkin_Workspaces).
 To build, clone this repo into the `catkin_ws/src` folder and run `catkin_make`.

 ## Pre-Requisites
-* Existing .yaml map file of the Gazebo environment - recommended to follow the instructions in https://github.com/udacity/pgm_map_creator for a static map.
+* Add existing .yaml map file of the Gazebo environment in `my_robot/maps`:
+    * Recommend to follow the instructions in https://github.com/udacity/pgm_map_creator for a static map.

 ## Run
-After sourcing `setup.bash`, if not already in `.bashrc`:
+After sourcing `setup.bash` (if not already in `.bashrc`):
 ```
 $ roslaunch my_robot world.launch
 $ roslaunch my_robot amcl.launch